AllanCameron/PDFR/README.md

 the fact that humans use the structure of the page layout to provide the semantic context to the data.
 When the structure is lost (as it often is with copy and pasting from PDF), it becomes very difficult for a human reader to interpret.
+The computer does not know how to interpret the characters' positions, so it cannot classify the characters by semantics as a human reader (usually) can.

-The idea behind PDFR is to try to extract raw text, but to also use the positioning and formatting data from the extracted text to reconstruct some of the semantic content that would otherwise be lost.
+The idea behind PDFR is to try to extract raw text then use the positioning and formatting data from the extracted text to reconstruct some of the semantic content that would otherwise be lost.
 For example, identifying and grouping letters into words, words into paragraphs or into tables.